MyMel2001/tiny-7coder/README.md

 A return to form for **7coder** — going back to its origins of being a simple tool.

+"Not a coding platform.
+Just a model with hands." --ChatGPT

 `tiny-7coder` is a small, dependency-free Unix-like systems agent designed to do one thing well: take a user's request, reason through the task with an AI model, and perform actions directly on the local system through a minimal set of tools.

 Instead of being a large framework, plugin system, or complicated automation platform, tiny-7coder focuses on simplicity.
 It is a lightweight command-line companion that connects an LLM to a handful of practical system operations.